 Eight super-talented kids entered the competition in Season 2 of Rachael vs. Guy: Kids Cook-Off.
 In every episode they were challenged to cook quality dishes and present their creations on camera, honing their skills as budding chefs.
 On tonight’s finale, it all culminated in a food festival, at the end of which the winner was announced.
 On the line was a three-episode Web series on FoodNetwork.com, potentially jump-starting the culinary career of one of these young chefs.

 We’ve watched as four returning champions have battled to earn a spot in the Chopped Ultimate Champions finale.
 One professional chef, one amateur cook, one hero cook and one celebrity have made it through.
 On the line is the biggest prize ever handed out on Chopped, $50,000 in cash and a new car.
 Each of these competitors has the potential to win, but only one will walk away the Ultimate Champion.
 Ahead of Tuesday’s finale at 10|9c, support your favorite competitor by voting for him or her in the fan poll.

 For the first time on Chopped, professionals and amateur cooks will go head-to-head at the end of the five-part Ultimate Champions tournament.
-But they’ve all competed on Chopped before: They’ve tasted what it feels like to win, and they’re hungry for more.
-On tonight’s second round, four amateur home cooks battled to determine which one would move on to the grand finale, where there’s a chance to win the largest prize in the show’s history: $50,000, with a brand-new car to top it all off.
-FN Dish has the exclusive interview with the winner from Part 2.
+But they’ve all competed on Chopped before.
+They’ve tasted what it feels like to win, and they’re hungry for more.
+In tonight’s fourth round, four celebrities from the world of television, music and sports battled to determine which one would move on to the grand finale, where there’s a chance to win the largest prize in the show’s history: $50,000, with a brand-new car to top it all off.
+FN Dish has the exclusive interview with the winner from Part 4.